Calgary Condo Guide to Bylaws: Read Them!

 If you’re thinking about making a move into a condominium, I can’t stress enough that reading the building’s bylaws is one of the first things you’ll want to do before making any solid decisions.

-Do this while you’re still in the conditional sale or prospective buyer stage to make sure your lifestyle will conform to the building’s rules.
-Do your due diligence and read the condo bylaws from front to back because when you have a firm sale – its too late!
+Do this while you’re still in the conditional sale / prospective buyer stage to make sure that your lifestyle will conform to these rules and regulations well before a firm sale!